jlevy/the-art-of-command-line/README.md

 - `env`: run a command (useful in scripts)

+- `printenv`: print out environment variables (useful in debugging and scripts)

 - `look`: find English words (or lines in a file) beginning with a string

 - `cut `and `paste` and `join`: data manipulation